michelesr/jump/README.md

 * Add the source instruction to your .bashrc or .zshrc and create .bookmarks dir on your home:

+        # add this to shell rc
         source /path-of-jump-repo/jump
+        #  create dir
         mkdir -p ~/.bookmarks

-* If you use zsh you may want to add autocompletion... to do this copy _jump to a folder that is included in fpath... check fpath on .zshenv
+* If you use zsh you may want to add autocompletion... to do this copy _jump to a folder that is included in fpath or add _jump directory to fpaths ... check fpath on .zshenv

-        # add your function directory inside fpath
+        # add your functions directory inside fpath
-        fpath=($fpath $HOME/.zsh/func)
+        fpath=($fpath path/to/_jump/directory/)
         typeset -U fpath

 * You may have to force rebuild `zcompdump`: